Sebas-Peters/DT-PRWE/README.md

 <h2>Patient Rated Wrist Evaluation – Decision Tree Version<h2>

-On this repository, you can find the questionnaire structure of the decision tree (DT) version of the Patient Rated Wrist Evaluation (PRWE): the DT-PRWE.
+On this repository, you can find the questionnaire structure and a demo version of the decision tree (DT) version of the Patient Rated Wrist Evaluation (PRWE): the DT-PRWE.
 The decision tree version of the questionnaire was developed by <a href="https://www.tandfonline.com/doi/abs/10.1080/09638288.2019.1566407"><u>Van der Oest et al. in Disability and Rehabilitation</u></a> in a collaboration between the Erasmus MC, Xpert Clinics, Xpert Handtherapie, and Western University Canada.
+The questionnaire structure is available both as an .xlsx file, which can be used to implement the decision-tree logic in other PROM systems, and as an .lss file, which can be directly uploaded into LimeSurvey to deploy the DT-PRWE in your own environment.

 <p><span style="font-size:16px;"><strong>What is the PRWE?</strong></span></p>